 Applications are submitted using an electronic application form, which will be open during the application period.
 All applicants must submit the following documents as part of their application (points 1–4 are integrated in the electronic application form; points 5–6 are submitted as scanned attachments):

-1. A research proposal.
-Please use the University of Helsinki research plan template to draw up your research plan.
 The following fields related to the research plan are included in the electronic application form (the number in parentheses indicates the maximum number of characters per field, spaces included):

 - Brief summary of the research plan (1500)